Valentine’s Day Scams

 How to avoid:

 The best prevention is an ounce of cure.
-Don’t purchase cards from pop-up ads or messages on Facebook or Twitter.
-Always go to the retailer’s website from whom you are purchasing the card.
-By doing this, you know you are making a legitimate purchase and protecting your identity as well.
+Don't purchase cards from pop-up ads or messages on Facebook or Twitter.
+Always go to the retailer's website from whom you buy the card.
+Doing this lets you know you are making a legitimate purchase and protecting your identity.

 How To Protect Yourself More

-If you want to be the first to find out the most common scams weekly, feel free to subscribe to our Scam Detector newsletter.
-You’ll receive periodic emails.
-Real, no spam.
+If you want to be the first to find out the most common scams weekly, subscribe to our Scam Detector newsletter.
+You'll receive periodic emails—real, no spam.

-On the same token, educate yourself with some other special days fraud-related articles below, so that you know how to stay safe online.
+Educate yourself with some other special-day fraud-related articles below to learn how to stay safe online.
 Last but not least, feel free to use the Comments section below to expose other online scammers.

 Verify a website below